Paid Telegram Group: Setup Guide & Pricing Data

 Step 3: Set Your Price and Access Duration

 Inside Paprika, set your group’s price and access period (7 days, 30 days, 90 days, or lifetime).
 Paprika generates a public page at paprika.bot/your-slug where fans can see the price and start the payment process.
 If you are running a time-boxed cohort program — where participants pay once for a 7- or 14-day challenge — set the access duration to match the challenge window exactly.
-The full setup flow for a paid cohort format is in our guide on launching a paid challenge on Telegram.

 Step 4: Choose Your Payment Mode